 If a Local IR such as Eye-Pea has an allocation for a /19, /18, or a /17 address range, then the reverse delegation must be made by the RIPE NCC rather than the Local IR.
-In this case, an inetnum database object (rather than a domain object) should be submitted to the RIPE database and with the request sent to <auto-inaddr@ripe.net>.
+In this case, an inetnum database object for the entire assignment (or a domain object for each /24 in the assignment) should be submitted to the RIPE database and with the request sent to <auto-inaddr@ripe.net>.